project-hadron/discovery-capability/docs/source/introduction/overview.rst

 ------------------------------

-A capability does not relate to any specific part of a lifecycle, only to the task it has been designed, FeatureSelect for dimensionality, AutoML for model predict, etc. It is designed in a way that it is applicable to any related a use case, thereby enabling its activities to be flexibly assigned to a delivery process to which it is being applied.
+A capability does not relate to any specific part of a lifecycle, only to the task it has been designed, FeatureSelect for dimensionality, FeaturePredict for model predict, etc. It is designed in a way that it is applicable to any related a use case, thereby enabling its activities to be flexibly assigned to a delivery process to which it is being applied.